If the information on this translated website is unclear, please contact us at 360.902.3900 for help in your language of choice.

 • Letters of forfeiture or surrender forms

-• Letters of demand and affidavits, if surrendered before a forfeiture has occurred
+• Letters of demand and affidavits, if surrendered before a forfeiture occurs

 • Any written information or communications that may influence the bail bond or collateral